Foothills-Rocky View

-Foothills-Rocky View was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from under the First Past the Post voting system 2004 to 2012.
+Foothills-Rocky View was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from under the first-past-the-post voting system 2004 to 2012.

 History

 The Foothills-Rocky View electoral district was located on the western rural edge of Calgary in southern Alberta.
 It was created in the 2003 electoral boundary re-distribution from the eastern portion of the electoral district of Banff-Cochrane and the western portion of the old electoral district of Airdrie-Rocky View which comprises the northern portion of the riding.
 The district is named after the Foothills of Southern Alberta and Rocky View County.
-The riding included part of the town of Cochrane, Bragg Creek and the Springbank area.
+The riding included part of the town of Cochrane, Bragg Creek, and the Springbank area.

-The Foothills-Rocky View electoral district was dissolved in the 2017 electoral boundary re-distribution, and portions of the district would incorporate the Airdrie, Banff-Cochrane and Chestermere-Rocky View electoral districts for the 2019 Alberta general election.
+The Foothills-Rocky View electoral district was dissolved in the 2010 electoral boundary re-distribution, and portions of the district would incorporate the Airdrie, Banff-Cochrane, and Chestermere-Rocky View electoral districts for the 2012 Alberta general election.

-The district and its antecedents have been favorable to electing Progressive Conservative candidates in recent decades.
+The district and its antecedents have been favourable to electing Progressive Conservative candidates in recent decades.